ridgehkr/vite-plugin-fakery/README.md

 ### Understanding `responseProps`

-To specify what data will be included in your API response, you can use any of the method paths from the [Faker.js API](https://fakerjs.dev/api), for example:
+To specify what data will be included in your API response, you can use any of the method paths from the [Faker API](https://fakerjs.dev/api), for example:

 - `'internet.email'`
 - `'person.firstName'`
 - `'image.avatar'`
 - `'commerce.price'`

-You can also define nested structures:
+You can also define nested structures as deep as you want:

 ```ts
 responseProps: {